simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 and the forum were a great help too. - Aaman

 Did not go to a single lecture and was absolutely fine.
 I read the book and the extension to it.
 Oh wait I’ll attach it. http://amlbook.com/ which is the learning from data book.
 If you read that and some of the ebook chapters on the website, you’ll be fine.
 He even has video lectures (Caltech I think).
 It is quite maths and theory involved.
 Always great to look for other sources online no matter what module you’re taking.
-Very good and useful module for the CV – Simi
+Very good and useful module for the CV – Simi (EEE)

 ## DoC Modules